VelasMauricio/Sistemas_Embebidos/05/Ejercicio 2/README.md

 # Tarea 05:
-## Aplicacion de interrupciones en Arduino
+## Aplicación orientada a “Eventos”

 Ejercicio a realizar: